-Progressions to achieve the Pistol Squat
+Progressions to Achieve the Pistol Squat

-Let’s take a look at the progressions to achieve the postol squat:
+Let’s take a look at the progressions to achieve the Postol Squat:

-3. Perform negatives of pistol squats
+3. Perform negative pistol squats

-Just as we often suggest doing the negative (eccentric) part of the pull-ups to gain strength, the same strategy can be applied here.
+Just as we often suggest doing the negative (eccentric) part of pull-ups to gain strength, the same strategy can be applied here.

-4. Exercise with one support
+4. Exercise with a Support

 Practice pistol squats with a support.
-That is to say, using a door frame or a post or also an elastic band, TRX, rings, etc. The pistol squat is performed with the arms always supported and following the path of the body.
+This can be a door frame, post, rubber band, TRX, rings, etc. The pistol squat is performed with the arms always supported and following the path of the body.

 4.1.
-Door support
+Door Support

 4.2.
-Support with elastic bands
+Support with Elastic Bands

 5. Exercises without support